valerio-bozzolan/boz-libre-hosting-panel/README.md

 	- [X] limit number of mailboxes per domain
 	- [X] limit number of mail forwardings

+## Why PHP7

+This project is writted in PHP7 because:

+* Node.js is not an hypertext preprocessor
+* Python is not an hypertext preprocessor
+* Ruby is not an hypertext preprocessor
+* Java is not an hypertext preprocessor.
+Well, Java JSP is an hypertext preprocessor but it's footprint is heavy as hell

+This PHP7 application is stateless.
+Does not have sessions.
+It's well-designed.
+It scales.
+It has a minimal memory footprint.
+If you do not like it, you are free to implement such project with your favorite programming language, with your 200MB of dependencies and crap.

 ## Report a bug

 https://gitpull.it/project/board/15/